-(a) In general.
-All applications shall be filed on a form approved by the zoning administrator and shall be submitted and processed by the zoning administrator, who shall make a preliminary investigation, in accordance with the procedures set forth in this chapter.

-(b) Determination of completeness of application.
+- (a) In general.
+All applications shall be filed on a form approved by the zoning administrator and shall be submitted and processed by the zoning administrator, who shall make a preliminary investigation, in accordance with the procedures set forth in this chapter. - (b) Determination of completeness of application.
 The zoning administrator shall review all applications and determine whether such applications are complete.
-Applications shall not be accepted as complete until the applicant has complied with all of the following:

-(1) A pre-application meeting with city staff during which the appropriate application procedures, requirements and applicable zoning ordinance provisions are reviewed and explained.
-The zoning administrator may waive this requirement for applications involving less complexity.

-(2) Submittal of all required application forms relating to the application.

-(3) Submittal of all supporting information required by city ordinance, the zoning administrator, the planning director, the application forms, or by law.

-(4) Submittal of all fees.

-(5) Submittal of all required environmental reviews.

-(6) Submittal of all required state and federal permits for uses located in the FP Floodplain Overlay District.
-(7) For all land use applications requiring a public hearing as set forth in this zoning ordinance, except appeals of decisions of the city planning commission or board of adjustment, submittal of evidence that notification of the application has been mailed or delivered to the ward council office and the neighborhood group(s) for the area in which the property is located.
-For all applications for administrative site plan review as set forth in Chapter 530, submittal of evidence that notification of the application has been mailed or delivered to the neighborhood group(s) to be notified are those organizations that appear on the list maintained by the city for this purpose.
-The notification shall include the following information: a description of the property for which zoning approvals that the applicant is aware are needed for the project; the address of the property for which zoning approval is sought; and the applicant's name, address, telephone number, and e-mail address, if available.
-Where the property for which zoning approval is sought; between two (2) or more neighborhoods, the above information shall also be provided to the neighborhood group(s) representing the adjacent area(s).

-(c) Incomplete applications.
-If after the application has been accepted, the zoning administrator determines that the application is not complete, the zoning administrator shall notify the applicant in writing within fifteen (15) business days of receipt, specifying any deficiencies of the application, including any additional information which must be supplied, and that no further action shall be taken by the city on the application until the deficiencies are corrected.

-(d) Remedy of deficiencies.
+Applications shall not be accepted as complete until the applicant has complied with all of the following: - (1) A pre-application meeting with city staff during which the appropriate application procedures, requirements and applicable zoning ordinance provisions are reviewed and explained.
+The zoning administrator may waive this requirement for applications involving less complexity. - (2) Submittal of all required application forms relating to the application. - (3) Submittal of all supporting information required by city ordinance, the zoning administrator, the planning director, the application forms, or by law. - (4) Submittal of all fees. - (5) Submittal of all required environmental reviews. - (6) Submittal of all required state and federal permits for uses located in the FP Floodplain Overlay District. - (7) For all land use applications requiring a public hearing as set forth in this zoning ordinance, except appeals of decisions of the city planning commission or board of adjustment, submittal of evidence that notification of the application has been mailed or delivered to the ward council office and the neighborhood group(s) for the area in which the property is located.
+For all applications for administrative site plan review as set forth in Chapter 530, submittal of evidence that notification of the application has been mailed or delivered to the neighborhood group(s) for the area in which the property is located.
+The neighborhood group(s) to be notified are those organizations that appear on the list maintained by the city for this purpose.
+The notification shall include the following information: a description of the project; the zoning approvals that the applicant is aware are needed for the project; the address of the property for which zoning approval is sought; and the applicant's name, address, telephone number, and e-mail address, if available.
+Where the property for which zoning approval is sought is located on a public street that acts as a boundary between two (2) or more neighborhoods, the above information shall also be provided to the neighborhood group(s) representing the adjacent area(s). - (c) Incomplete applications.
+If after the application has been accepted, the zoning administrator determines that the application is not complete, the zoning administrator shall notify the applicant in writing within fifteen (15) business days of receipt, specifying any deficiencies of the application, including any additional information which must be supplied, and that no further action shall be taken by the city on the application until the deficiencies are corrected. - (d) Remedy of deficiencies.
 If the applicant fails to correct the specified deficiencies within thirty (30) days of the notification of deficiency, the application may be deemed withdrawn and will be returned to the applicant.